Human rights in Brunei: Indigenous people's rights

-These native people lacked a state of their own.
-There were no clearly defined boundaries around indigenous territory, and neither the Legislative Council nor other government bodies had any designated representation for indigenous tribes.
-Indigenous people typically played a little role in choices that affected their territories, cultures, and traditions as well as in the exploitation of natural resources on and under indigenous territory, including energy and minerals.

 Seven indigenous Malay groups—Belait, Bisaya, Brunei, Dusun (Brunei), Kedayan, Murut or Tutong—are listed as automatically qualifying for citizenship in the Brunei Nationality Act of 1961.
 Elsewhere, it lists an additional 15 communities which are also considered to be indigenous to Brunei: Dayaks (sea), Dayaks (land), Kalabits, Kayans, Kenyahs (including Sabups and Sipengs), Kajangs (including Sekapans, Kejamans, Lahanans, Punans, Tajongs and Kanowits), Lugats, Lisums, Melanaus, Penans, Sians, Tagals, Tabuns and Ukits.
 Despite being acknowledged as indigenous here, they are not automatically given citizenship.
 The standards they must meet are more stringent, whereas having a father who is a member of one of the seven indigenous "Malay" communities is enough to immediately provide citizenship.

 Capital and corporal punishment

 Despite being abolitionist in theory, hanging remained a common punishment for a number of crimes, including homicide, terrorism, and offenses involving drugs.
 Amendments to the Penal Code, if put into effect during phase three, would make crimes like adultery, sodomy, and rape punishable by death by stoning.
 Both Muslims and non-Muslims who engage in adultery with a Muslim would be sentenced to death by stoning or 100 lashes, depending on the offender's marital status.

 While there is no indication that same-sex legislation have been enforced recently, there are claims that the law that makes the expression of gender identification illegal is sometimes followed.
 After worldwide criticism, Brunei stated in 2019 that the ban on the death sentence would be extended to include the new rules under the 2013 Syariah Criminal Code Order.
 In recent years, there have been instances of discrimination against LGBT persons, including harassment, threats, and challenges getting access to fundamental rights and services.
-In response to reports that the Bruneian government will adopt the UN Convention Against Torture and continue to oppose the use of the death penalty, especially under the country's recently passed Syariah Criminal Code Order (UNCAT).
+In response to these reports, the Bruneian government announced that it will adopt the UN Convention Against Torture and continue to oppose the use of the death penalty, especially under the country's recently passed Syariah Criminal Code Order (UNCAT).